Nanaacaw/pokemon_analyst/README.md

 ## Analysis Summary
 ### Data Cleaning
-- Removed 386 missing values in the 'Type 2' column.
+- There are 386 missing values in the 'Type 2' column.
+However, I ignored it as it had no effect on the subsequent analysis..
 - Removed the unused `#` column.

 ### Key Insights